Going the Extra Mile in Customer Service

 Who Is Your First Customer?

-I am intimately familiar with a well-known company, its operations, and its customer commitment.
+You ask employees to “go the extra mile” for customers, yet you fail to go the extra mile for them.
+I am familiar with a well-known company, its operations, and its customer commitment.
 The company does an excellent job in employee relations, which leads to year-over-year success with external customers.

 But the company has some deep-seated problems they are working on, and because they are honestly working on these issues, I am willing to give them anonymity for their efforts.